iPandev/Roll.Sim/README.md

 Use Roll.Sim to study the effects of changing spring, damper, mass, geometry, and many other variables on a simulated vehicle model in time-varying pure lateral acceleration.
 Tire loads, damper force, roll angle, and many more variables are given as a function of time.
 Horizontal lines represent the steady-state solution at the peak G-force.

 ![screenshot_1.JPG](screenshot_1.JPG)

+Analyze the vehicle model in step, ramp, and sin G-force inputs, with more options to come.

 ![screenshot_2.JPG](screenshot_2.JPG)

 ## Areas of Active Development